 Note: The University of Leeds fees for Indian Students in the admission process is 20 GBP (INR 1615) for a single course and 25 GBP (INR 2018) for multiple courses.

 Documents Required to Apply to University of Leeds

-Mentioned below is the list of mandatory documents to fulfill University of Leeds admission requirements:-
+Mentioned below is the list of mandatory documents to submit as part of the University of Leeds admission application:

-- certified copies of high school or college transcripts from SOP
+- Certified copies of high school or college transcripts

-- Pass in five subjects overall in the GCSE and GCE A-Level exams or its equivalent, including
+- Pass in five subjects overall in the GCSE and GCE A-Level exams or its equivalent

 - English at the GCSE level or higher with a minimum grade of A* to C/9-4

 - Depending on the program you choose, there may be math prerequisites.

 - Copy of your Passport and ID card